mpenning/ciscoconfparse2/sphinx-doc/intro.rst

 Overview
 ---------

-ciscoconfparse2 is a Python_ library, which parses through Cisco IOS-style configurations.
-It can:
+ciscoconfparse2_ is similar to an advanced grep and diff API for python_; it should be used with text network configuration files (such as those from Cisco, Juniper, Palo Alto, etc).
+It is the next generation of ciscoconfparse_, which was the primary development vehicle from 2007 until 2023.

+ciscoconfparse2_ can:

 - Audit existing router / switch / firewall / wlc configurations against a text configuration template
 - Retrieve portions of the configuration
 - Modify existing configurations
 - Build new configurations

-The library examines an IOS-style config and breaks it into a set of linked parent / child relationships; each configuration line is stored in a different :class:`~models_cisco.IOSCfgLine` object.
+The library examines a Cisco or JunOS-style configuration and breaks it into a set of linked parent / child relationships; each configuration line is stored in a different :class:`~ciscoconfparse2.models_cisco.IOSCfgLine` object.

 .. figure:: _static/ciscoconfparse_overview.png
    :width: 600px